nanobus/nanobus/README.md

 The structure of a NanoBus application follows design principles that allow your application to scale as requirements evolve.
 Newly created projects use a layout that serves as an intuitive blueprint to implement.

-### Declarative middleware for communicating data
+### Data-aware middleware / flows

 Simplifies common tasks when communicating with other services and Dapr building blocks.
-Secure API endpoints, transform data, support different formats, and apply resiliency policies thought simple configuration.
+Secure API endpoints, transform data, support multiple formats, and apply resiliency policies using simple configuration.

-### Automatic service endpoints and API documentation
+### Automatic API endpoints with documentation

 Declaring services as specifications allows NanoBus to share your service through multiple protocals, including REST and gRPC.
 Standards like OpenAPI and Swagger UI are used to share your service with your partner teams.

-### Consistent polyglot service and actor programming model
+### Consistent polyglot programming model

-Nanoservices are small simplfied processes that plug into NanoBus and provide a uniform developer experience, regardless of the choosen programming language.
+Nanoservices are small simplfied processes that plug into NanoBus and provide a uniform developer experience for services and actors, regardless of the choosen programming language.

 ## Architecture

 ![NanoBus Architecture](docs/images/architecture.svg)

 NanoBus works jointly with [Dapr](https://dapr.io) to provide developers powerful building blocks such as service invocation, state management, publish and subscribe, secret stores, bindings, and actors.
 These building blocks are accessed using flows which act as connective data pipelines.
 Inside flows, developer's use configurable actions to decode, transform and route data between application logic and Dapr's components.
 No SDKs required.

 To expose services, NanoBus uses flexible interface definitions to automatically produce API endpoints, like HTTP-RPC, REST and gRPC.
 These transports are pluggable into NanoBus, allowing developers to expose services using multiple protocols without boilerplate code.
 Additionally, API documentation is auto-generated for the consumers of your services.

 Finally, NanoBus supports pluggable "compute" types: from the containers you are using today, to emerging technologies like [WebAssembly](https://webassembly.org).
 In the future, embedded language runtimes like JavaScript/TypeScript, Python or Lua will be featured.